acuminous/yadda/README.md

 You can add an optional feature description at the top of your file to give some context about the scenarios contained within bottles.feature
 ```
-Feature: As a bystander
-   I can watch bottles falling from a wall
-   So that I can be mildly amused
+Feature: As a bystander, I can watch bottles falling from a wall so that I can be mildly amused

 Scenario: should fall from the wall